ajithvcoder/emlo4-session-09-ajithvcoder/README.md

 - Deploy any llama based llm with LitServe
     - Theoretical max throughput = 150 tokens per second
-    - In this repo - 15.87 tokens per second
+    - In this repo normal PEFT-LORA 4 bit with eager attention - 15.87 tokens per second
+    - TorchAO 4 bit - We can observe that after doing quantatization, attention, static cache, max-autotune we are able to get 24 tokens per second which is **56.98 %** increase from PEFT-LORA technique.

 Note: For llm - litserve task i have not used steaming method.
 I have went with general non-streaming method.